Untung Jawa (Amsterdam Island): Geography

 The Thousand Islands are basically coral reefs.
 In the nineteenth century Amsterdam Island was said to have been the longest continuously inhabited island of the Thousand Islands.
 It had fresh water, and the coral was covered by a thick layer of humus, making it malaria free.
 It had many trees, some of them very old and big.
 The island is close to deep water, making it a good harbor for big ships.

 History

-Before the colonial period

-Untung Jawa was inhabited before the colonial period.

 The Dutch East India Company

 The Dutch presence in the area started when the Dutch East India Company (VOC) established a naval base at nearby Onrust Island in 1613.
 In 1619 the Dutch then managed to conquer nearby Jakarta, renamed it Batavia, and made it the capital of the Dutch East Indies.
 Ships were able to anchor before Jakarta, but could not reach the shore there.
 At Onrust Island ships could reach up to the shore to get careened.
-Therefore, Onrust Island was developed into a small town protected by a fortresss.
+Therefore, Onrust Island was developed into a small town protected by a fortress.

 As a natural harbor, Amsterdam Island had the same advantage as Onrust Island.
 However, it was about 10 km further away from Batavia.
 On the other hand, it did not have the horrible sanitary reputation that Onrust Island had.
-Anyway, during the time that private enterprise ruled the area, nothing was done on Amsterdam Island.
+Anyway, during the time that the VOC ruled the area, nothing was done on Amsterdam Island.